GoBabyGo Provides Children with Disabilities the Gift of Mobility

 GoBabyGo provides independence and mobility to children who desire to explore their surroundings, just like their age-matched peers.
 Past research has shown that independent mobility is linked to cognitive, social, motor, language and other developmental benefits in young children.
 Being pushed in a stroller or carried from one place to another is much different from having active control over one’s exploration which is where the developmental gains are made.
 The child’s independent mobility allows them to understand their environment layout such as the height of objects around them and navigating with safety awareness by avoiding obstacles.
 It also allows for more parental and peer interactions as well as engagement in quality play.
 This social exploration aids in the development of facial expressions, gestures, etc. and improves emotional, social, motor and speech components necessary for successful development.

-Listed below is a link where you can gain access to contact information for people who are interested in helping to build cars for children in their communities and/or starting their own local GoBabyGo programs.
+You can gain access to contact information for people who are interested in helping to build cars for children in their communities and/or starting their own local GoBabyGo programs by visiting their website.
 If you need a car or you want to help a community GBG effort in other ways, reach out to your local contact person.
-If you’re interested in starting a program in your community, please contact email@example.com, and they will add your contact information to the list.
+If you’re interested in starting a program in your community, please contact firstname.lastname@example.org, and they will add your contact information to the list.

 - At GoBabyGo! we are committed to a single, urgent vision: All people exploring their world via independent mobility! (n.d.).
 Retrieved November 29, 2020, from https://sites.udel.edu/gobabygo/.